 I love to add a little bit of heavy cream to my Bolognese sauce to make it a bit creamier.
 I really think it makes a huge difference.
 You can try this with feta cheese as my sister and I would have it, but if you’re not that brave, I strongly recommend using some good freshly grated Parmesan cheese and lots of fresh basil to finish it off.

-If you love this heart pasta dish, check out my Braised Beef Ragu Fettuccine.
+If you love this hearty pasta dish, check out my Braised Beef Ragu Fettuccine.

 It really is comfort in a bowl.

 While this dish can be served on its own, a nice crusty bread would be perfect.
 Simply slice it, drizzle it with some olive, some Parmesan cheese and lightly toast.

 Serve this with a great simple salad such as greens mixed with olive oil and some balsamic vinegar.